falconmetrics/falconmetrics_flutter/README.md

 You can also create a custom event but make sure to use the same event name as the one you use in your ad network.

+Optionally you can add a currency and revenue in cents to the custom event.
+The revenue will be recorded as revenue to the ad network.

 ```dart
 await falconMetrics.trackEvent(
   event: CustomEvent(